Automattic/wp-api-console/README.md

 If you want to quickly deploy the console to [Surge](https://surge.sh), just run `npm run deploy`.

+## Deploying to WordPress.com

+- Run the `./bin/build-for-wpcom.sh` script.
+This should generate a `build-theme` directory.
+- See PCYsg-baa-p2 for further instructions.

 ## License

 All source code is licensed under [GNU General Public License v2 (or later)](./LICENSE).